Easy and Creamy One Pot Tomato Spinach Pasta Recipe

 - 1 pinch red pepper flakes

-Heat oil in a large pot over medium heat, add the onion and garlic, cook for 5 minutes or until translucent.
+- Heat oil in a large pot over medium heat, add the onion and garlic, cook until translucent.2 tsp olive oil

 - Dinner is ready!